 Glacier National Park 4-Day Itinerary

 We think the best way to spend 4 days in Glacier National Park is to use our outlined 3 Days in Glacier National Park Itinerary, then on the last day, hike the complete Highline Trail.
-Another way to plan a Glacier National Park 4-day trip would be to select one of the activities – like rafting or horseback riding – for your last day in the park, instead of adding another hike to your itinerary,
+Another way to plan a Glacier National Park 4-day trip would be to select one of the activities – like rafting or horseback riding – for your last day.

-Creating a 5-Day Itinerary Glacier National Park allows visitors the opportunity to enjoy the splendid nature in the park…with a little more time in each area of the gigantic park.
+Creating a 5-Day Itinerary Glacier National Park allows visitors the opportunity to truly enjoy the splendid nature on offer.

 Glacier National Park 5-Day Itinerary

 With 5 days in Glacier National Park, we recommend spending 2 nights in West Glacier and 3 nights in East Glacier.
 Spend the first day at McDonald and Avalanche (as outlined in Day 1).
 On Day 2, go to Bowman (which is Day 3 in our 3-Day Glacier NP Itinerary).
-For Day 3, check out of your accommodations early and spend the day hiking at Logan Pass or St. Mary Lake – then end the day with a late check in to your East Glacier accommodations.
+For Day 3, check out of your accommodations early and spend the day hiking at Logan Pass or St. Mary Lake – then make your way to your East Glacier accommodations.
 Spend Day 4 at Many Glacier and Day 5 at Two Medicine.